-The MAC was an optional zoning overlay that offered developers the opportunity to propose projects with building heights above the standard 35-foot maximum if they adhered to specific standards for design and provided new public benefits standards.
+The MAC was an optional zoning overlay that offered developers the opportunity to propose projects with building heights above the standard 35-foot maximum if they adhered to specific design and public benefit standards.
 Four mixed-use MAC projects were approved between 2013 and 2018.
 By 2018, community resistance had emerged to the higher density and height, and the Town Council responded by adopting a moratorium on such projects.
 In 2020, the MAC zoning overlay was repealed, though the four approved projects remained approved.